Integrable measure equivalence and rigidity of hyperbolic lattices: Introduction and statement of the main results

 \subsubsection{\textbf{Taut groups}}

 We now introduce the following key notion of taut couplings and taut groups.

-\begin{definition}[Taut couplings, taut groups] A $(G,G)$-coupling $(\Omega,m)$ is \emph{taut} if it has the tautological coupling as a factor uniquely; in other words if it admits a up to null sets unique measurable map $\Phi:\Omega\to G$ so that for $m$-a.e. $\omega\in\Omega$ and all $g_1,g_2\in G$\footnote{If one only requires equivariance for almost all $g_1,g_2\in G$ one can always modify $\Phi$ on a null set to get an everywhere equivariant map~\cite{zimmer-book}*{Appendix B}.}
+\begin{definition}[Taut couplings, taut groups] A $(G,G)$-coupling $(\Omega,m)$ is \emph{taut} if it has the tautological coupling as a factor uniquely; in other words if it admits a unique, up to null sets, measurable map $\Phi:\Omega\to G$ so that for $m$-a.e. $\omega\in\Omega$ and all $g_1,g_2\in G$\footnote{If one only requires equivariance for almost all $g_1,g_2\in G$ one can always modify $\Phi$ on a null set to get an everywhere equivariant map~\cite{zimmer-book}*{Appendix B}.}

 Such a $G\times G$-equivariant map $\Omega\to G$ will be called a \emph{tautening map}.
-A unimodular lcsc group $G$ is \emph{taut} if every $(G,G)$-coupling is taut. \end{definition} The requirement of uniqueness for tautening maps in the definition of taut groups is equivalent to the property that the group in question is \emph{strongly ICC} (see Definition~\ref{def:strongy ICC definition}).
-This property is rather common; in particular it is satisfied by all center free semi-simple Lie groups and all ICC countable groups, i.e.~countable groups with infinite conjugacy classes.
+A unimodular lcsc group $G$ is \emph{taut} if every $(G,G)$-coupling is taut. \end{definition} The requirement of uniqueness for tautening maps in the definition of taut groups is equivalent to the \emph{strongly ICC} property for the group in question (see Definition~\ref{def:strongy ICC definition} and Lemmas~\ref{L:uniq2sICC} and \ref{L:sICC2uniq}(1) in the Appendix~\ref{sub:strong_icc_property} for a proof of this claim).
+This property is rather common; in particular it is satisfied by all center-free semi-simple Lie groups and all ICC countable groups, i.e.~countable groups with infinite conjugacy classes.
 On the other hand the existence of tautening maps for $(G,G)$-coupling is hard to obtain; in particular taut groups necessarily satisfy Mostow's strong rigidity property.

 \begin{lemma}[Taut groups satisfy Mostow rigidity] Let $G$ be a taut unimodular lcsc group.
-If $\tau:\Gamma_1\xrightarrow{\cong}\Gamma_2$ is an isomorphism of two lattices $\Gamma_1$ and $\Gamma_2$ in $G$, then there exists a unique $g\in G$ so that $\Gamma_2=g^{-1} \Gamma_1 g$ and $\tau(\gamma_1)=g^{-1}\gamma g$ for $\gamma\in\Gamma_1$. \end{lemma} The lemma follows from considering the tautness of the measure equivalence $(G,G)$-coupling given by the $G\times G$-homogeneous space $G\times G/\Delta_\tau$, where $\Delta_\tau$ is the graph of the isomorphism $\tau:\Gamma_1\to\Gamma_2$; see Lemma~\ref{L:taut-MR} for details.
+If $\tau:\Gamma_1\xrightarrow{\cong}\Gamma_2$ is an isomorphism of two lattices $\Gamma_1$ and $\Gamma_2$ in $G$, then there exists a unique $g\in G$ so that $\Gamma_2=g^{-1} \Gamma_1 g$ and $\tau(\gamma_1)=g^{-1}\gamma g$ for $\gamma\in\Gamma_1$. \end{lemma} The lemma follows from considering the tautness of the measure equivalence $(G,G)$-coupling given by the $(G\times G)$-homogeneous space $(G\times G)/\Delta_\tau$, where $\Delta_\tau$ is the graph of the isomorphism $\tau:\Gamma_1\to\Gamma_2$; see Lemma~\ref{L:taut-MR} for details.

 The phenomenon, that any isomorphism between lattices in $G$ is realized by an inner conjugation in $G$, known as \emph{strong rigidity} or \emph{Mostow rigidity}, holds for all simple Lie groups\footnote{For the formulation of Mostow rigidity above we have to assume that $G$ has trivial center.} $G\not\simeq\rmSL_2(\bbR)$.
 More precisely, if $X$ is an irreducible non-compact, non-Euclidean symmetric space with the exception of the hyperbolic plane $\Hsp^2$, then $G=\isom(X)$ is Mostow rigid.
 Mostow proved this remarkable rigidity property for uniform lattices \cite{Mostow:1973book}.
 It was then extended to the non-uniform cases by Prasad \cite{prasad} (${\rm rk}(X)=1$) and by Margulis \cite{Margulis-Mostow} (${\rm rk}(X)\ge 2$).